 Waterford real estate is some of the most expensive in Mississippi, although Waterford house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Waterford is generally considered to be a blue-collar town.
-0.00% of the Waterford workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Waterford, you'll notice that it is more blue-collar than most other communities in America.
+0.00% of Waterford’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Waterford is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Waterford who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Waterford has relatively fewer families with younger children, and/or college students.
 Combined, this makes Waterford a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.